Top 5 Safes That Open From The Left [USA Made]

 From what I have found, the reasoning behind this is that the founder believed that it is, in fact, better to have the door swing to the left because most of the population is right-handed, meaning they should be able to open the safe with their left hand, and reach for the firearm and get it quickly with their dominant right hand.
 Regardless, you can choose either the left or right hinge side for no extra cost!

 Sun Welding Safes is one of the best budget USA-made gun safes out there, as they have many of the same options as the Fort Knox above, but at a lower price point.
-Of course, that comes at a price, as they don’t have the aesthetics of Fort Knox.
+Of course, that comes at a price of its own, as they don’t have the aesthetics of Fort Knox.

 3. Vault Pro USA